Hiba Qadir

 Hiba Qadir (born 29 June 1994) also popularly known as Hiba Bukhari is a Pakistani actress.
 She had gained her popularity through her role as Seemal in Thori Si Wafa (2017) and Nageen in Deewangi (2019).
-She is the Recipient of Hum Awards and International Pakistan Prestige Awards.
+She is the Recipient of Hum Awards.
+Bukhari is widely and often referred to as the "Rating Queen" for her brilliant performances in series.

 Then she made her appearances and shown her wider popularity through successful series Fitoor (2021), Meray Humnasheen (2022), Tere Ishq Ke Naam (2023), Radd (2024), Jaan Nisar (2024) and Main Zameen Tu Aasman (2025).

 Early and personal life

 Hiba was born on 29 June 1994 in Karachi to a Sindhi family.
 She obtained her F.Sc from Jinnah Government College in Nazimabad.
 Hiba got married with Bholi Bano and Inteha e Ishq co-actor Arez Ahmed in a private Nikah ceremony held on 7 January 2022.
 On 30 September 2024, Hiba and Arez announced their pregnancy through social media.
 On 28 December 2024, the couple announced the birth of their daughter, Aynur on social media.